Do z>6 quasars reside in protoclusters?: Galaxy formation model

-\citet[see also \citealt{Xie24}]{DeLucia24} introduced the latest version of the \gaea~model, featuring a much needed synthesis of independent developments.
+In this study we consider predictions from the latest rendition of the GAlaxy Evolution and Assembly (\gaea) model, as introduced by \citet[see also \citealt{Xie24}]{DeLucia24}, featuring a much needed synthesis of independent developments.
 In particular, this version of the model builds on the original model presented in \citet{Hirschmann16} and includes (i) the explicit partition of cold gas into atomic and molecular component presented in \citet{Xie17}, (ii) the modelling of cold gas accretion onto SMBHs and AGN feedback from \citet{Fontanot20} and (iii) the treatment of dynamical processes acting on satellite galaxies described in \citet{Xie20}.
 This new version of the model has been calibrated against the evolution of the galaxy stellar mass function up to z$\sim$3; the evolution of the AGN luminosity function up to z$\sim$4 and the local HI and H$_2$ mass functions.
-Our previous work has shown that this realization correctly tracks the fractions and space densities of quiescent galaxies up to z$\sim$4 \citep{DeLucia24}, the emission line properties of different galaxy populations \citep{Scharre24}, the clustering properties of galaxy populations as a function of stellar mass, star formation activity, HI content and redshift \citep{Fontanot25}.
+Our previous work has shown that this realisation reproduces well the fractions and space densities of quiescent galaxies up to z$\sim$4 \citep{DeLucia24}, the emission line properties of different galaxy populations \citep{Scharre24}, the clustering properties of galaxy populations as a function of stellar mass, star formation activity, HI content and redshift \citep{Fontanot25}.
 In a recent paper, \citet{Cantarella25} tested \gaea~predictions against the latest JWST measurements of the Ultra-Violet luminosity functions at z>5 and of the evolution of the mass-metallicity relation finding reasonable agreement for model predictions with both observational determinations up to z$\sim$9-10.